Chapter 4 - Adjudication

 Reunification of the petitioner with one or both parents by virtue of a juvenile court order, where a juvenile court previously deemed reunification with that parent, or both parents, not viable due to abuse, neglect, abandonment, or a similar basis under state law; or

-Reversal by the juvenile court of the determination that it would not be in the petitioner’s best interest to be returned (to a placement) in the petitioner’s, or his or her parent’s, country of nationality or last habitual residence.
+Reversal by the juvenile court of the determination that it would not be in the petitioner’s best interest to be returned to the petitioner’s, or his or her parents’, country of nationality or last habitual residence.

 USCIS issues a notice to the petitioner of such revocation of the SIJ petition.

 In addition, USCIS, with notice, may revoke an approved petition for SIJ classification for good and sufficient cause such as fraud, or if USCIS determines the petition was approved in error.
 In these instances, USCIS issues a Notice of Intent to Revoke (NOIR) and provides the petitioner an opportunity to offer evidence in support of the petition and in opposition to the grounds alleged for revocation of the approval.